Skip to main content

 Lisa Leslie

-Lisa Leslie is one of the most famous Black sports players.
-The former professional basketball player is a three-time WNBA MVP and a four-time Olympic gold medal winner.
-Leslie made history when she became the first player to ever dunk in a WNBA game in 2003.
-She also became the first WNBA player to dunk in an All-Star game in 2005.
-After playing 11 seasons with the Los Angeles Sparks, Leslie retired in 2009 and is now the head coach for Triplets in the BIG3 professional basketball league.
+Lisa Leslie stands out as one of the most celebrated Black athletes in sports history.
+The former professional basketball player has an impressive list of accolades, including being a three-time WNBA MVP and a four-time Olympic gold medalist.
+Leslie made significant history in the WNBA; in 2003, she became the first player to dunk during a WNBA game, and she repeated this feat in an All-Star game in 2005, marking another first for the league.
+After an illustrious 11-season career with the Los Angeles Sparks, Leslie retired in 2009.
+She has since transitioned to coaching and is currently the head coach for the Triplets in the BIG3 professional basketball league.

 Famous Black Athletes In California’s History